Week1 - Football Game of the Week Preview

 Lowell 71-0.
 It is believed that Lowell and CP played football in the late 1890s

-which would make them the South Lake County football pioneers.
+which would make them the oldest rivalry in Lake County football.
 In the early

 1900s there were no schools between the Gary-Hammond-East Chicago area and South